UPCOMING EVENTS

 We don’t want you to miss out on critical information primarily here in the U.S. to best serve you.

 Specific topic you want to cover?
-Email sunny@encephalitis411.org.
+Email [email protected].
 The speakers will get to as many questions as they can.

 The meeting will be held at LifePoint Church, at 4501 Hedgcoxe Road in Plano, TX in a secure, relaxed atmosphere without audio or visual stimuli.